DSLsofMath/DSLsofMath/Course2017.md

 -----------

 - Teacher & Examiner: Patrik Jansson (patrikj AT)
-- Teaching assistant: Irene Lobo Valbuena (lobo AT)
+- Teaching assistant: To Be Decided

 Schedule (prel.)
 --------